zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

 If you use Bioschemas markup on your website, you can also add it to the "live deploy" list.
 TODO

-#### Try it out

-Try and modify the markup to describe a source code of your own.
-If you have not created a release yet, use only `schema:SoftwareSourceCode`.
-If you have a release or if you prefer, you can omit the markup for the source code and use only `bioschemas:ComputationalTool` for your release.
-Or you can provide some markup describing a dataset you have created for this you would use `bioschemas:Dataset`.

-Are you interested in using Bioschemas markup for real on your web pages?
-[Join the community](https://bioschemas.org/community/howtojoin), you can send questions to the mailing list or more informally on the Slack channel.

 ### Visualizing the structured markup

 Once the markup is in place and the page is live, you can use the developers tools in a browser to visualize the markup.
 You can use the `inspect` tool in e.g., Chrome, Firefox or Edge.